nmccrory/ops-docs/lets_encrypt.md

 If a 403 message is showing, you've done something wrong.
 Check the output of the proxy job you ran and see if there are any hints there.

 DNS record changes are semi-unpredictable in their propagation patterns.
 We have a hard time telling a client exactly when their site will go live.
-By using this redirect strategy, we not only have the ability to apply for a certificate when we need to, but we also have direct control of when their site goes live.
+By using this redirect strategy and creating their existing server as an upstream, we not only have the ability to apply for a certificate when we need to, but we also have direct control of when their site goes live.

 Once the DNS repointing is complete (confirmed by running [ops-verify-dns](https://leroy.nmdev.us/job/ops-verify-dns)), you are done setting up your 'catcher's mitt'.